 You’ll graduate with the specialist knowledge and employability skills for a career in further research, such as a PhD, or roles in academic, clinical, industrial or commercial sectors anywhere in the world.

 Specialise in bioinformatics

 Bioinformatics is an exciting and rapidly growing field in biology that offers career opportunities at the interface of biological and computational sciences.
 This interdisciplinary field applies computational approaches to analyse large biological datasets generated by the revolutionary technological advances in the field, including Next Generation Sequencing (NGS) and omics-based technologies.

-You’ll work with researchers from our new Milner Centre for Evolution and the Evolution and Biodiversity research group, supported by teaching staff in the Department of Computer Science.
+You’ll work with researchers from our new Milner Centre for Evolution and other research groups, supported by teaching staff in the Department of Computer Science.
 You’ll learn to apply computational methods to answer biological questions ranging from bacterial epidemiology, healthy ageing and genomic medicine to evolution and conservation biology.

 This course is for you if you’ve graduated from a bioscience, computer science, mathematics or technology background and you’re interested in a career within the field of bioinformatics.

 Other specialist areas available on this course include Microbiology, Medical Biosciences and Biotechnology.